What is solar urticaria?

-Solar urticaria is a rare form of physical urticaria (hives) in which the skin swells within minutes of exposure to natural sunlight or an artificial light source emitting ultraviolet radiation.
+Solar urticaria is a rare form of chronic inducible urticaria (hives) in which the skin swells within minutes of exposure to natural sunlight or an artificial light source emitting ultraviolet radiation.
 The reaction may subside within a few minutes or it may persist for up to an hour or more where it can become very disabling.

 What causes solar urticaria?

 The cause of solar urticaria is not clearly defined but may be due to an antigen-antibody reaction.
 It seems that a chemical created in the body (a photoallergen) reacts with UV radiation to cause an allergic reaction that manifests as urticaria.